hjm2217/ZI-HGT/Simulations/README.md

 This relies on the simulated scRNAseq data found in the _scRNAseq_Simulations_ subdirectory and the OSCC Sample 2 reference information found in the _Reference_ subdirectory.
 The simulated ST data are saved in the _SPARSIM_ST_Data/_ directory, which is empty here on GitHub but contains all simulated data on [OSF](https://osf.io/kygsx/).

+### ST_SPARSim_OSCC_All_Samples_Comp.R

+This file (along with the accompanying submission script ST_SPARSim_OSCC_All_Samples_Comp.sh) generates the simulated ST data for the comparison of the ZI-HGT + CARD vs. CARD alone on "realistically sparse" simulated ST data for all OSCC samples.
+Additionally, the results of these simulations are used to demonstrate the small difference between using WAIC-chosen hyperparameters and optimally chosen hyperparameters (to minimize the RMSE in simulations, i.e., the oracle hyperparameters).
+These results are displayed in Supplementary Figure 2.
+Exact specifications of the job we ran can be found in the two files.

+This relies on the simulated scRNAseq data found in the _scRNAseq_Simulations_ subdirectory and the OSCC reference information found in the _Reference_ subdirectory.
+The simulated ST data are saved in the _SPARSIM_ST_Data/_ directory, which is empty here on GitHub but contains all simulated data on [OSF](https://osf.io/kygsx/).

 # Analyzing the Simulated ST data

 ### runHGTCARD_OSCC_SPARSims_Sample_2_Different_Sparsities.R